What This Guide Covers

 The train is the fastest and most reliable way to travel between Sydney Airport and the city centre.
 Airport stations are located directly beneath both the international and domestic terminals, making it easy to access without leaving the airport complex.

-The main drawback is the airport station access fee, which makes the train more expensive than regular suburban trips.
-Even so, for solo travellers or those heading to the CBD, the train is often the most efficient option.
+The main drawback is the airport station access fee, which makes the train noticeably more expensive than a standard suburban journey.
+Even so, for solo travellers or anyone staying near the CBD, the speed, reliability, and direct access to central stations often make the extra cost worthwhile.
+For groups, however, a taxi or rideshare can sometimes work out to be similarly priced once the train surcharge is taken into account.

 Rideshare and Taxi